Friday, December 10, 2010

 Hopefully the biggest lesson our players will learn from tonight is that setbacks are only temporary.
 Temporary if you learn a lesson(s) and apply the lesson(s) in your life.
 Temporary because the setback can become the catalyst for growth and development.
 Failure, losses and setbacks are natural part of the growing process.
 The more one grows and develops, the better overall person that person becomes.
 When you become a better person; you become a better parent, better child, better student, better employee, better friend, better neighbor, and even a better stranger.
 When you become better, you are in a position to make everyone around you better too.

+I don’t like to lose.
+But, if a loss makes our players better football players, and, more importantly, better people, then a loss is a good thing.
 And so it is with you, look to turn your losses into wins.
 We all have them.
 Remember, its what you do with the loss that really counts!

 It's your life: Live it, Love it, & Celebrate it!